 Effective treatment for co-occurring disorders

 Individuals with co-occurring disorders require a personally tailored approach to treatment, starting with a comprehensive evaluation that considers medical history, previously diagnosed disorders, family support and history of past treatment.
-At Sprout Health Group, we approach every client individually, creating a personalized plan with dedicated treatment for both substance abuse and mental illness.
+At Sprout Health Group, we approach every client individually.
+This allows us to create a personalized plan with dedicated treatment for both substance abuse and mental illness.

-It is common for individuals with co-occurring disorders to require lengthier substance abuse treatment and have more gradual progress than those with a singular diagnosis.
-However, clients often have higher hopes for recovery after learning of a dual diagnosis because they finally have answers for some of the challenges that may have prevented recovery in the past.
-Clients can now look forward to developing healthy coping mechanisms for managing stress, anxiety, and other symptoms of common co-occurring disorders.
+Individuals with co-occurring disorders often require lengthier treatment programs.
+They may also have more gradual progress.
+However, clients often have higher hopes for recovery after learning of a dual diagnosis because they finally have answers.
+With a better understanding of their challenges, they can more easily develop healthy coping mechanisms for stress, anxiety, and other symptoms of common co-occurring disorders.

 After determining the physical and emotional state of the client, behavioral therapy is often the next step.
 Cognitive Behavioral Therapy (CBT) is a core treatment modality at Sprout for its effectiveness at helping clients develop practical coping mechanisms and healthy thought patterns.
 Group therapy with others who have co-occurring diagnoses and family therapy are also important aspects of treatment.
 Some clients will need medication for the addiction and/or the psychiatric condition.
 The right combination of treatments will vary by client, as the key to successful treatment personalization.